 Work within the team to decide who has decision-making powers and who has which responsibilities.
 If there are clear lines of authority, it leaves less room for conflict and competition.
 Equip your team with how to navigate disputes by defining your team’s values and rules.
 If your team values working together over competition, this will go a long way to help its members get through the storming stage.

 Once your team has clear lines of authority and responsibility and can aptly navigate conflicts, it’s time to create openness.
-A culture of openness feedback can be freely given to help develop the team.
+A culture of openness where feedback can be freely given to help develop the team.
 Establishing a company vision and rules of engagement that foster kindness and respect in the forming stage will help cultivate the feeling of ‘we’ within the team and improve receptivity to feedback.
-This will help your team members’ growth and reach the advantageous performing stage.
+This will help your team members grow and reach the advantageous performing stage.

 Ideally, you want to get your team to the “performing” stage as quickly as possible because this is when the magic for your organisation happens.